About

 Reporter

 In 2016, Mariko joined Tansa as a student intern.
-From 2019 to 2022, she also worked at a weekly economic magazine “TOYO KEIZAI”.
-She created a database and became transparent on payment between doctors and pharmaceutical companies.
-In 2022, she created a database on usage of covid subsidy.
-She recently reported digital sexual crime caused by smartphone Apps and Tech giants and she revealed App operators who use paper companies.
-Mainly focus on children rights, sex crime, climate change, and illegal fisheries and overfishing.
+From 2019 to 2022, she also worked at an economic magazine called “TOYO KEIZAI”.
+She created a database and, together with her team, became transparent on payment between doctors and pharmaceutical companies.
+In 2022, she created a database on the usage of covid subsidies and checked the waste of taxpayers' money.
+She recently reported digital sexual exploitation caused by smartphone Apps and Tech giants, reviewing App operators who use shadow companies.
+She mainly focuses on children's rights, gender-based violence, and illegal fishing and overfishing.

 • Nanami Nakagawa